 So all those recipes for Instant Pot stir-fries?
-It is better to stick with making things like Stir-Fried Chicken and Bok Choy and Chicken Asparagus Stir Fry on the stove.
-And use your Instant Pot to prepare the rice to serve on the side.
+It is better to stick with making things like Chicken and Bok Choy and Chicken Stir Fry on the stove.
+And use your Instant Pot to prepare the brown rice to serve on the side.

 Proofing bread in your instant pot is a GREAT idea--baking, not so much!

 As for quick bread recipes like Lemon Bread or Banana Bread, I still find the texture is BEST when prepared in the oven.
-Quick breads take just as long, if not longer in the Instant Pot and they turn out extremely moist and dense, not as light and fluffy as they should be.
+Quick bread recipes take just as long, if not longer in the Instant Pot and they turn out extremely moist and dense, not as light and fluffy as they should be.

 You may have thought I lost my mind on this one, but there are so many recipes for Instant Pot Cookies.

 The verdict?
 They are horrible--and take much longer than oven-baked cookies.
-Cookies made in the Instant Pot are missing the crisp exterior and chewy interior that is key on delicious cookies like Neiman Marcus Cookies and Sugar Cookie Recipes.
+Cookies made in the Instant Pot are missing the crisp exterior and chewy interior that is key to delicious cookies like Neiman Marcus Cookies and Sugar Cookies.